Bali Itinerary for 10 days, is it enough? Bali is easily the most popular island in Indonesia, and maybe even Asia!

 On Arrival

 You will arrive at Denpasar International Airport.
-Walking out of the airport you may initially feel overwhelmed as there is often a mass of people (usually men) that are waiting to give you transport.
-I highly advise organising a shuttle with your hotel, alternatively, there is a Taxi rank when you exit to your right that is fixed priced; from memory, it is around 120,000rp to Seminyak area which is about 20-30 mins away depending on traffic.
+Walking out of the airport, you may initially feel overwhelmed as there is often a mass of people (usually men) that are waiting to give you transport.
+I highly advise organising a shuttle with your hotel.
+Alternatively, there is a Taxi rank when you exit to your right that is fixed priced; from memory, it is around 250,000rp to the Seminyak area, which is about 20-30 mins away depending on traffic.
+There is also a GRAB station where you can organise transport to your hotel.
+This is often cheaper than negotiating with a local on arrival.

 Getting Around